-BI451/BI451L Physiology and Lab (5 cr.)
+BI451/BI451L Physiology w/Lab (5 cr.)
 Studies the universal principles involved in functional processes of cells and multi-cellular organisms.
 Basic phenomena such as cell organization, conversions of energy and matter in the cell, excitation, transport, membrane function, and contraction receive attention.
 Discusses major physiological systems of higher organisms.
-Prerequisites: BI105 and CH102 or CH321, and BI270 recommended.
-Co-requisite: BI451L.
+Prerequisites: BI105 and (CH102 or CH321), and BI370 recommended.
+Corequisite: BI451L.
 Offered alternate years.

 BI480 Conservation Biology (3 cr.)
 Emphasizes the application of ecological principles to the conservation of biodiversity.
 Examines the major threats to biodiversity, including human exploitation of species, habitat loss, invasive species, pollution, and global climate change, as well as the methods used to monitor and resolve these concerns.
 Employs case studies as a tool for discussing current issues in conservation biology.
+Prerequisite: BI104.

 BI480L Conservation Biology Lab (3 cr.)
 Introduces students to the use of Geographic Information Systems (GIS) for resolving conservation problems, as well as the statistical models used for population analysis.
 Students take field trips to learn from those who are engaged in conservation biology at a practical level.
 Lab for BI480.
+Co-requisite: BI480.